Jensen's inequality in finite subdiagonal algebras: Introduction

-For a bounded analytic function $f$ on the open unit disc $\mathbb{D}$ in $\mathbb{C}$ ($f \in H^{\infty}(\mathbb{D})$) and $z \in \mathbb{D}$, a version of Jensen's inequality states that where $P_z(\theta)$ denotes the Poisson kernel representing evaluation at point $z$.\ Let $\mathcal{A}$ denote a finite subdiagonal subalgebra of $\mathscr{M}$ with respect to a $\tau$-preserving conditional expectation $\Phi$.
-Let $\Delta$ denote the analytic extension of the Fuglede-Kadison determinant (cf. \cite{fuglede-kadison}) associated with $\tau$.
-In \cite[\S 4.4]{arveson_analyticity}, Arveson proposed the following generalization of the above mentioned Jensen's inequality to the setting of finite subdiagonal algebras: In \cite[Theorem 4.4.3]{arveson_analyticity}, he further proved the equivalence of the above inequality to a noncommutative version of a classical result by Szeg\H{o}.
-Although Arveson proved the inequality in \cite[\S 5]{arveson_analyticity} for many important examples, he described the problem of ascertaining its validity for {\it all} finite subdiagonal algebras as ``the most exasperating of the open questions about finite subdiagonal algebras ...''(cf. \cite[Question 4.4.1]{arveson_analyticity}).
-After nearly four decades, in 2005, Labuschagne resolved the problem in the affirmative (cf. \cite[Theorem 3]{labuschagne}).
+An important goal in \cite{arveson_analyticity} was to transplant, apart from the Beurling factorization theorem, Jensen's inequality in $H^{\infty}(\mathbb{T})$ to the more general setting of finite subdiagonal algebras.
+For a bounded analytic function $f$ on the open unit disc $\mathbb{D}$ in $\mathbb{C}$ ($f \in H^{\infty}(\mathbb{D})$) and $z \in \mathbb{D}$, a version of Jensen's inequality states that where $P_z(\cdot)$ denotes the Poisson kernel representing evaluation at point $z$.\ Let $\mathfrak{A}$ denote a finite subdiagonal subalgebra of $\mathscr{M}$ with respect to a $\tau$-preserving conditional expectation $\Phi$.
+Let $\Delta$ denote the analytic extension of the Fuglede-Kadison determinant (cf.\ \cite{fuglede-kadison}) associated with $\tau$.
+In \cite[\S 4.4]{arveson_analyticity}, Arveson proposed the following generalization of the above mentioned Jensen's inequality: In \cite[Theorem 4.4.3]{arveson_analyticity}, he further proved the equivalence of the above inequality to a noncommutative version of a classical result by Szeg\H{o}.
+Although Arveson proved the inequality in \cite[\S 5]{arveson_analyticity} for many important examples, he described the problem of ascertaining its validity for {\it all} finite subdiagonal algebras as ``the most exasperating of the open questions about finite subdiagonal algebras ...''(cf.\ \cite[Question 4.4.1]{arveson_analyticity}).
+After nearly four decades, in 2005, Labuschagne resolved the problem in the affirmative (cf.\ \cite[Theorem 3]{labuschagne}).